sejutiii/sejutiii/README.md

 I'm **Sejuti Sharmin Siddiqui**, a software engineering student at the University of Dhaka.
 I'm passionate about building thoughtful technology — especially at the intersection of **machine learning**, **human-computer interaction**, and **ethical software design**.

-- 🌱 Currently learning with Artificial Intelligence conecpts
+- 🌱 Currently learning Artificial Intelligence concepts
 - 🚀 Love to build impactful, accessible applications
 - 🎯 Always learning, always improving